publiclab/infragram/.github/ISSUE_TEMPLATE/--feature-request.md

 <!-- End. -->

 <!--
 Thank you!
-Your help makes Public Lab better.
-We *deeply* appreciate you helping refine and improve plots2.
+Your help makes Infragram better.
+We *deeply* appreciate you helping refine and improve the site.

 To learn how to write really great issues, which increases the chances they'll be resolved, see: https://publiclab.org/wiki/developers#Contributing+for+non-coders